Benn271/ScoutingWebsite/README.md

 # ScoutingWebsite
-This is 2023 scouting website for FIRST
+This is 2023 scouting website for FIRST <br>
-Created by Benjy & Jd of team 3179
+Created by Benjy & JD of team 3179